Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Abstract

 \section{Abstract}

-We propose a novel conditional diffusion model for portfolio optimization that learns the cross-sectional distribution of next-day stock returns conditioned on asset-specific factors.
-The model builds on the Diffusion Transformer with token-wise conditioning, linking each asset’s return to its own factor vector while capturing cross-asset dependencies.
-Generated return samples are used for daily mean–variance optimization under realistic constraints.
-Empirical results on the Chinese A-share market show that our approach consistently outperforms benchmark methods based on standard empirical and shrinkage-based estimators across multiple metrics.
+We propose a novel conditional diffusion model for contextual portfolio optimization that learns the cross-sectional distribution of next-day stock returns conditioned on high-dimensional asset-specific factors.
+Our model leverages a Diffusion Transformer architecture with token-wise conditioning, which enables linking each asset’s return to its own factor vector while capturing complex cross-asset dependencies.
+By drawing generative samples from the learned conditional return distribution, we perform daily mean–variance and mean-CVaR optimization, incorporating transaction costs and realistic constraints.
+Using data from the Chinese A-share market, we demonstrate that our approach consistently outperforms various standard benchmarks across multiple risk-adjusted performance metrics.
+Furthermore, we establish a 2-Wasserstein error bound for the conditional diffusion model and quantify how its distributional approximation errors propagate to the downstream portfolio optimization task.
+Our results demonstrate the potential of generative diffusion models for high-dimensional, risk-sensitive contextual stochastic optimization and financial decision making.